hardy1334/chefapp/README.md

 # README

 This web app helps you create new recipes like suppose a chef wants to create a recipe for **Chicken Soup** ,in this he can create that recipe and upload that which others can view and he can also view other chefs recipes.
-This project is currently in development phase.

 # SCREENSHOTS